Mave9055/from-the-storm-to-the-fire/chapters.md

 <div class="toc-section fade-in-delay-1" style="background: linear-gradient(135deg, rgba(230,126,34,0.05) 0%, rgba(243,156,18,0.05) 100%); padding: 2rem; border-radius: 16px; margin-bottom: 3rem;">

-## Act II: Fire
+## Act II: The Cost of High Alert — Tracing Current Patterns Back to the Fire

-**The patterns emerge: loving on high alert, the kindness trap, the loop, the cost of silence, and escalation.**
+**How trauma shaped relationships and self: working backward from burnout and exhaustion to loving on high alert, the kindness trap, the loop, the cost of silence, and escalation.**

 <div class="chapter-grid">
   <div class="chapter-card">